Uttkarshsh/Decops2/README.md

 podman machine start
 alias docker=podman
 docker --version
-Dockerfile should:

-Use ubuntu as base image

-Install Python

-Copy app files

-Install FastAPI and Uvicorn

-Expose port 80
+✅ Ensure port 80 is exposed in Dockerfile and container

-Run the app using Uvicorn
+✅ To run the server inside the container:

+bash
+Copy
+Edit
+CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "80"]
-📧 Contributing
+🤝 Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+Please open an issue first to discuss any changes you'd like to make.